lyngon/redgrease/docs/source/quickstart.rst

 ..
 This is the the `'Distributed Monte Carlo to Estimate pi' example from the official RedisGears documentation <https://oss.redislabs.com/redisgears/master/examples.html#distributed-monte-carlo-to-estimate-pi>`_.

 .. .. literalinclude:: ../../tests/gear_scripts/redislabs_example_distributedmontecarlotoestimatepi.py
-..     :caption: Vanlilla - Distributed Monte Carlo to Estimate *π*
+..     :caption: Vanilla - Distributed Monte Carlo to Estimate *π*
 ..     :lines: 12-26, 36-

 ..
 RedGrease Version
 .. .................

 ..
-This is an example of how the same Gear function could be rewritten using RedgGrease.
+This is an example of how the same Gear function could be rewritten using RedGrease.

 .. .. literalinclude:: ../../tests/gear_scripts/redislabs_mod_example_distributedmontecarlotoestimatepi.py
 ..     :caption: RedGrease - Distributed Monte Carlo to Estimate *π*